danbev/learning-rust/chumsky/README.md

 ## Chumsky
 Is described as a parser library that uses parser combinator.
 So what are parser combinators?

 [Parser combinator](https://en.wikipedia.org/wiki/Parser_combinator) is
 described as a higher order function that takes several parsers as input and returns a new parser as output.

-The way I understand this is that we define parsers for single item (token) that we want to parse.
+The way I understand this is that we define a parsers for single item (token) that we want to parse.
 And we then create parsers for each type of item we want to parse.

 So we create a Parser for each type/item/token/thing:
 ```